rajjitlai/BCA-4th-Sem/Web Tech/README.md

-# Welcome to NIELIT, BCA 4th Sem Web Practical
+# Welcome Web Practical Repository

 This repository contains the code for a website that uses HTML and CSS.
 The code is well-structured and follows best practices.